awslabs/aws-verified-access-poc-terraform/README.md

    a.
 Ensure you set the region variable to the same region as your AWS IAM Identity Center instance
 4. Run `terraform init` to initialize
 5. Run `terraform plan` to review planned deployment changes
-6. Run `terraform apply` and follow steps to deploy
+6. Run `terraform apply` and follow the prompts

 #### Verified Access Deployment